Murdoch protegee Brooks cleared in case that shook British establishment

 "If what you saw was a mask, Mrs Brooks must be a witch with truly supernatural powers," her lawyer told the jury.
 "No human mask could withstand that amount of scrutiny without cracking."

-Brooks was cleared of being part of a conspiracy to hack into phones to find exclusive stories, of authorising illegal payments to public officials and of trying to hinder the police investigation.
+Brooks was cleared of being part of a conspiracy to hack into phones to find exclusive stories, of authorizing illegal payments to public officials and of trying to hinder the police investigation.

 PHONE HACKING